federico-r-figueredo/react.dev/src/content/learn/understanding-your-ui-as-a-tree.md

 Comparing to the render tree of the same app, there are similar structures but some notable differences:

-* The nodes that make-up the tree represent modules, versus components.
+* The nodes that make-up the tree represent modules, not components.
 * Non-component modules, like `inspirations.js`, are also represented in this tree.
 The render tree only encapsulates components.
 * `Copyright.js` appears under `App.js` but in the render tree, `Copyright`, the component, appears as a child of `InspirationGenerator`.
-This is because `InspirationGenerator` accepts JSX as children props.
+This is because `InspirationGenerator` accepts JSX as [children props](/learn/passing-props-to-a-component#passing-jsx-as-children), so it renders `Copyright` as a child component but does not import the module.

 Dependency trees are useful to determine what modules are necessary to run your React app.
 When building a React app for production, there is typically a build step that will bundle all the necessary JavaScript to ship to the client.
 The tool responsible for this is called a [bundler](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Overview#the_modern_tooling_ecosystem), and bundlers will use the dependency tree to determine what modules should be included.